Short-term mission. Long-term vision.

 The Lipscomb group will be serving the home in a variety of ways from manual labor on the campus, to teaching activities with the kids; from local outreach in the community, to working with the local church.
 Our purpose is to lift up, encourage and support the kids, dorm parents, church families, and local community however they see fit.

-This mission team is full.
 Nevis is small island in the Caribbean, specifically part of the West Indies island chain.
 It is a short ferry ride from neighboring St. Kitts, and close to Antigua, Saba, and St. Maarten.
 This small island has a volcano, rainforests, and beautiful beaches.
 It is home to about 11,000 people and is the birthplace of Alexander Hamilton.

 This trip, which began in 2009, includes daily visits to primary (elementary) schools where we share skits, devotions, and games with the kids.
 We also partner with a local church to put on a VBS each night with classes and activities for toddlers all the way to grandparents.
 The rest of our time on the island will include a service project as well as spending time building relationships with the Nevisians at the beach, on hikes, at the basketball court, the soccer field, and elsewhere.
 We try to make the most of our time in Nevis, but we also allow our schedule to be adaptable to the laid-back culture of the Caribbean.

-This mission team is full.
 Shiloh NYC is a Christian nonprofit rooted in the heart of New York City and dedicated to at-risk youth and families in the disadvantaged neighborhoods of NYC.
 Their programs are aimed at enriching the lives of youth physically, mentally, and spiritually.
 Shiloh NYC has been serving the communities of NYC for over 60 years through summer camps, after school programs, academic success training, and more.

 Lipscomb has had the pleasure to partner with Shiloh NYC through missions for 15 years.
 We are partnered with Public School 179 in the South Bronx throughout our stay in the city, where we are teachers' assistants and representatives of Shiloh NYC to the teachers, students, and families of PS 179.
 In addition to our daily work within the school, we also engage with Shiloh NYC's Wednesday night youth group gathering at the Manhattan Church of Christ.
 The goal of our stay in New York is to partner with the work of Shiloh NYC by continuing their mission to build hope, confidence, and skills of the children, teenagers, and families we serve alongside, while recognizing the building of our own hope, confidence and skills by the ministry they provide us.

-This trip's application form is closed.
 This trip is focused on both medical and holistic mission work in Nicaragua.
 Deep in the central highland area of the country, near the city of Jinotega, the ministry of Misión Para Cristo has been working for years to bless the surrounding rural and underserved communities.
 Church planting, humanitarian assistance, education, and medical services are all coordinated by Misión Para Cristo in the area.
 Guided by American and Nicaraguan nurses and doctors, Lipscomb's mission team members will work in local primary care health clinics as well as mobile clinics in rural communities promoting health education, nutrition, dental hygiene, etc.

 The trip will have a medical focus but is open to anyone with medical interest and/or training, as well as those interested in Latin American ministry, regardless of experience or college major.

-This trip's application form is closed.
 This will be the 16th year Lipscomb University has sent a team to the Dutch island of Saba.
 The size of the island is only five square miles.
 Mt.
 Scenery, the central point of the island, is the highest peak in the Dutch Caribbean.
 Crime is almost non-existent – there are only 12 police officers.
 There are six different ecological climates found on the island that include both rainforest and desert; the reef around Saba is rated as one of the top 10 places for scuba diving in the world.
 There is one road that stretches across the island.
 English is the language of choice but Dutch is the official language.
 Less than 10 percent of the residents go to church and/or are Christians.

 Although the scenery is breathtaking, the people are the reason we keep coming back every year excited to serve.
 Every year our goal is to strengthen families, teach morality, and encourage works of service among the residents.
 We strive to encourage meaningful and trusting relationships within the community.
 This often leads to deeper questions on how to achieve a personal relationship with God.
 We accomplish this through activities that father/son and mother/daughter relationships, teaching classes in the elementary school and high school about God's love and His sacrifice.
 We host nightly devotionals that aid in unifying the community.
 Through our worship and study together, locals have increasingly shown more and more curiosity and desire for a deeper understanding of the Bible.
 Although we go to Saba excited to teach, we often end up learning more ourselves.
 The natives of Saba welcome us into their everyday lives and it is impossible to ignore the presence of God in their hearts.